comic/evalutils/docs/usage.rst

 This should be set to some sort of common index, such as a `case` identifier.
 When loading in files they are first going to be sorted so you might not need a ``join_key``, but you could also write a function that matches the cases based on filename.

+.. warning:: It is best practice to include an integer in the (file) name that uniquely defines each case.
+    For instance, name your testing set files case_001, case_002, ... etc.

 The last part is performing the actual evaluation.
 In this example we are only getting one number per submission, the accuracy score.
 This number is calculated using ``sklearn.metrics.accuracy_score``.